Hale Kaheka

 No analysis available

-I searched for hotel pool or hotel-program language such as managed by hotel, rental pool, or brand-affiliated participation and found nothing.
-Since STR is not established in the remarks, hotel pool participation must also be false.
+I looked for hotel pool references such as hotel rental pool, managed by hotel, Hilton pool, Trump pool, or Ritz pool and found none.
+Since there is no evidence that STR is allowed, this must also be false.

 No analysis available